 - International Travel Restrictions: There are ongoing Philippine government restrictions that limit the number of international passenger arrivals at Manila airport, suspend some inbound travel, and restrict non-essential travel in and out of Manila (See latest Travel Advisories on Philippine Airlines).
 The Hong Kong Government has also suspended flights from the Philippines starting 20 April.

-- Strict Community Quarantine Measures: Rising COVID-19 case numbers have led to the tightening of community quarantine measures: (CNN Philippines, 29 April 2021) These mean limited workforce capacities, restricted local transportation options, and curfews.
+- Community Quarantine Measures: From May 15-31, the Capital Region is under General Community Quarantine Regulations.
+These mean limited workforce capacities, restricted local transportation options, and curfews.

 - Varying regulations between Local Government Units: Different cities and provinces in the Philippines have varying COVID-19 restrictions.
-Some require Travel Permits, home quaratines, etc. Check: Local Travel Guidelines: HERE by Philippine Airlines.
+Some require Travel Permits, home quarantines, etc. Check: Local Travel Guidelines: HERE by Philippine Airlines.